BYOD policies - WorkTime

 Employee productivity monitoring can be incorporated into your BYOD program to keep these productivity issues under control.

 Employee privacy and data security should be taken into account when monitoring employees' computer activities and productivity on such devices.
 It is important for employers to use non-intrusive employee monitoring software that only collects data related to the employee's job duties and does not invade the employee's privacy outside of those hours.
+Additionally, legal experts advise businesses to obtain written acknowledgments from their employees stating that they understand the policy's regulations and are willing to grant appropriate access to their devices for employee monitoring purposes.

 Employee monitoring policies should be integrated into the BYOD program to outline what data will be collected.